zwiebert/tronferno-mcu/docs/CLI.md

       * random=(1|0)  enable random timer.
 Anti theft function.
 May make it looks like you are home by open or closing shutterd or lights at random times.

-      * sun-auto=(1|0) enable sun automatic
+      * sun-auto=(1|0) enable sun automatic.

-      * rtc-only=(1|0)  will  set the real time clock of a receiver and leave the timers alone.
-If 1, all other timer options will be ignored.
+      * rtc-only=(1|0)  Will  set the real time clock of a receiver and leave the timers alone.
+Unline the other timer options, it will leave the stored timer data and options alone and will only change the RTC of the receiver.
+The RTC is also set by all other timer commands.
+This option is used after power loss of a shutter, to synchronize the times of all shutters, when daylight time changes.
+(The built-in RTC of a shutter keeps track of day time, day of month, month of year,  day of week and dst yes/no. it does not know about leap-years or years at all)